dogweather/forkful/content/en/cpp/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output is like having a conversation with your code; you pepper in print statements to check on its health and what it's thinking.
-Programmers do this to track down bugs or to ensure everything's running smoothly—like giving your code a quick check-up.

 ## How to:
 Here's a snippet showing you how to print a simple debug message to the console.